sasha-laurent/amb-project/README2018.md

 ## 5. Deployment and automatic updates

 These are the steps to follow before deploying this Symfony2 project:

 1. Modify the web/config.php file so that the "if" condition looping on the localhost ip address is removed.

-2. Make sure the server is running on:
+2. Make sure on the server:
 - a PHP version >= 5.3.3
 - the extention SQLite 3 is active
 - the extention JSON is active